CallMeGreg/gh-language/README.md

 ## Data command

-Analyze language data by bytes, rather than count, across repositories in an enterprise or organization.
+Analyze languages by bytes of data, rather than count, across repositories in an enterprise or organization.
 ```
 gh language data --enterprise YOUR_ENTERPRISE_SLUG
 ```

-Specify the unit for displaying data (`--unit`):
+Specify the unit for displaying data with the `--unit` flag.
+Supported units are `bytes`, `kilobytes`, `megabytes`, and `gigabytes`.
+The default is `bytes`.:
 ```
 gh language data --enterprise YOUR_ENTERPRISE_SLUG --unit megabytes
 ```